gto76/python-cheatsheet/README.md

 <DT> = datetime(year, month, day, hour=0)   # Also: `minute=0, second=0, microsecond=0, …`.
 <TD> = timedelta(weeks=0, days=0, hours=0)  # Also: `minutes=0, seconds=0, microseconds=0`.
 ```
-* **Aware times and datetimes have defined timezone, while naive don't.
+* **Times and datetimes that have defined timezone are called aware and ones that don't, naive.
 If object is naive, it is presumed to be in the system's timezone!**
 * **`'fold=1'` means the second pass in case of time jumping back for one hour.**
 * **Timedelta normalizes arguments to ±days, seconds (< 86 400) and microseconds (< 1M).
 Its str() method returns `'[±D, ]H:MM:SS[.…]'` and total_seconds() a float of all seconds.**
 * **Use `'<D/DT>.weekday()'` to get the day of the week as an int, with Monday being 0.**